fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 residuals vs. predictors indicated heteroskedasticity).

-We should note here that there are other more sophisticated bootstrap techniques (wild bootstrap that we show in Part Three and asymptotic refinement method that improve the asymptotic properties of bootstraps) that perform even more reliably than robust standard errors/ pairs cluster bootstrap, especially in cases when the usual asymptotic assumptions do not hold (a low number of clusters, unbalanced clusters), see *A. C. Cameron and D. L. Miller.
+We should note here that there are other more sophisticated bootstrap techniques that perform even more reliably than robust standard errors/ pairs cluster bootstrap, especially in cases when the usual asymptotic assumptions do not hold (a low number of clusters, unbalanced clusters), see *A. C. Cameron and D. L. Miller.
 A practitioner’s guide to cluster-robust inference.
 Journal of human resources 50.2 (2015):